fatso83/node-redis-dist-job-queue/README.md

    * `host` - 127.0.0.1
    * `port` - 6379
    * `db` - 1
- * `flushStaleTimeout` - every this many milliseconds, scan for jobs that crashed while executing and moves them back into the queue.
-   Defaults to 60000.
  * `childProcessCount` - If set to 0 (the default), no child processes are created.
 Instead all jobs are performed in the current process.
 If set to a positive number, that many worker child processes are created.